Adding Sales Tax to Ticket Sales

 • Absorb tax - check if you want the tax deducted from your ticket revenue.
 Uncheck if you want the tax to be added on top of your ticket price.

-How is Sales Tax Calculated?
+Total Sales Tax

 The sales tax computation will depend on your setup based on these scenarios:

-In the Ticket Fee Settings, you can select "Absorb Fees," and in the tax settings, you can choose to pass the tax to the buyer.
-This means the buyer will pay only for the ticket price + tax.
+This means the buyer will pay only for the ticket price + tax on top.
 You will shoulder the ticketing and credit card processing fees, which will be deducted from your revenue.

 Formula